 Huernia pillansii N.E.
 Br.

-Huernia pillansii is a low-growing perennial succulent with soft, erect or ascending stems, subglobose when young, becoming narrowly ovate or cylindric with age.
-It grows up to 6 inches (15 cm) long, and up to 0.8 inch (2 cm) in diameter.
-Leaves are as soft bristles, up to 0.3 inch (8 mm) long.
-Showy star-like flowers are up to 2 inches (5 cm) in diameter, outside yellow or reddish brown, inside cream-coloured or yellowish, stippled with irregular blotches of red or maroon.
-It flowers freely in late summer and early autumn.
+Huernia pillansii is a low-growing, perennial succulent with soft, erect or ascending stems, subglobose when young, becoming narrowly ovate or cylindric with age.
+It grows up to 6 inches (15 cm) long and up to 0.8 inch (2 cm) in diameter.
+Leaves are as soft bristles and up to 0.3 inch (8 mm) long.
+Showy, star-like flowers are up to 2 inches (5 cm) in diameter, outside yellow or reddish brown, inside cream-colored or yellowish and stippled with irregular blotches of red or maroon.
+It flowers freely in late summer and early fall.

 How to Grow and Care